benlindsay/benblog/source/_posts/2015-12-24-getting-more-out-of-vim.markdown

 If you're just starting Vim and need some basic directions, I'd look at [this tutorial](http://computers.tutsplus.com/tutorials/vim-for-beginners--cms-21118), although in my opinion you can skip the stuff about relative line numbering.
 I prefer absolute line numbering.
 A good reference to look back at after going through this tutorial can be found [here](https://simpletutorials.com/c/1238/Simple+Vim+Reference).
 Even these introductory materials have a *lot* of commands though, so I'll summarize the steps I'd recommend taking to getting more out of Vim.

-##0.
-Plugins Using Vim-Pathogen
+##1.
+Install Vim-Pathogen

-Before anything else, I want to put in a plug for Vim-Pathogen.
+Before anything else, I want to put in a plug for [Vim-Pathogen](https://github.com/tpope/vim-pathogen).
 To get the most out of Vim, you might want to add a some plugins for things like file system navigation ([NERD Tree](https://github.com/scrooloose/nerdtree)), auto-closing parentheses and brackets ([Vim-Autoclose](https://github.com/Townk/vim-autoclose)), and writing and compiling LaTeX files ([LaTeX-Box](https://github.com/LaTeX-Box-Team/LaTeX-Box)).
-Installing plugins can be annoying, but [Tim Pope](https://github.com/tpope)'s [Vim-Pathogen](https://github.com/tpope/vim-pathogen) script makes installing any new plugins super easy.
+Once you install [Tim Pope](https://github.com/tpope)'s [Vim-Pathogen](https://github.com/tpope/vim-pathogen) script, installing any new plugins is super easy.

-Setting it up is pretty easy too.
+Setting up Vim-Pathogen itself is pretty easy too.
 Just follow the instructions on [github.com/tpope/vim-pathogen](https://github.com/tpope/vim-pathogen).
 At the end of your setup, you will have a `.vim` folder in your home directory organized like this:

 ```
 $ tree ~/.vim